IBM-EPBL/IBM-Project-42635-1660672351/README.md

 hello everyone...!!

-We developing a project on web phishing detection using ML Algorithm...
+We are developing a project on web phishing detection using ML Algorithm...

 Team Leader: Anand.k